amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Transforms/index.md

 }
 ```

-A transform consists of 4 parts: `type`, `name`, `matcher`, and `transformer`.
-Transforms are run on all design tokens where the matcher returns true.
+A transform consists of 4 parts: `type`, `name`, `filter`, and `transformer`.
+Transforms are run on all design tokens where the filter returns true.

 :::tip
-If you don't provide a matcher function, it will match all tokens.
+If you don't provide a filter function, it will match all tokens.
 :::

 :::note